JamesGGoudie/JWorks/README.md

 * [How to install Oracle JDK 8 in OS X?](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html)
 * [How to install Oracle JDK 8 in Windows?](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html)

+To use the GUI version properly, a screen resolution of at least 780p is required.

 #### Setup
 Clone this repository from Github.
 * Type the following git command in the command line: